RW1986/IPTV/readme.md

 ## An extensive, curated and legal IPTV list

 ### What is this?
 This is a curated list of **free and legal** streams from various IPTV services.
-The current list of IPTV services that are included is:
+The current list of IPTV services that are included are:
 * Pluto.tv
 * STIRR
 * PLEX